-I am a registered nutritional therapist working at the
+I am a registered nutritional therapist and a health coach working at the intersections of

 I am motivated by supporting my clients thrive, recovering their health and wellbeing and empowering them to continue their health journeys independently.